freedomofpress/securedrop-protocol/docs/protocol.md

 ##### Message ciphertext (SD-APKE ciphertext)

-The SD-APKE ciphertext is sender authenticated using classical DH-AKEM implicit authentication, and provides hybrid (post-quantum/traditional) message encryption by including a quantum-resistant secret in the encryption context using [HPKE `AuthPSK` mode][RFC 9180 §5.1.4].
+The SD-APKE ciphertext is sender authenticated using classical DH-AKEM implicit authentication, and provides hybrid (post-quantum/traditional) message encryption by including a quantum-resistant secret in the encryption context using [HPKE `mode_auth_psk`][RFC 9180 §5.1.4].
 Despite the name, the "PSK" value is not a true 'pre-shared' key, and functions more like a [KEM combiner][kem-combiners].
 Our terminology follows Alwen et al. (2023), ["The Pre-Shared Key Modes of HPKE"][alwen-2023].
 The PQ `psk` itself provides receiver authentication, but not sender authentication, due to the way it is [constructed][pskAPKE].